CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Popular Nursery Rhymes for Preschoolers and Older Kids

 The only real difference between popular nursery rhymes for babies and toddlers and popular nursery rhymes for preschoolers and older kids is the difficulty level.
-This nursery rhymes list can be a little wordier (like Wynken, Blynken, and Nod) and a little more complicated (like the coordinated clapping of Bingo).
+This nursery rhymes list can be a little wordier (like Wynken, Blynken and Nod) and a little more complicated (take, for example, the coordinated clapping of Bingo).
 This group of classic nursery rhymes is great for preschoolers and up.

 Bingo

-This English folk song, first published in 1780, is beloved around the world—there’s even an Italian translation: “C’era un contadino che aveva un cagnolino di nome Bingolino.”
+This English folk song is beloved around the world—there’s even an Italian translation: “C’era un contadino che aveva un cagnolino di nome Bingolino.”
 There’s endless clapping involved, and everyone knows that clapping nursery rhymes are the best nursery rhymes.

 There was a farmer who had a dog,